All Collections

 You can also send reminders to follow up with people if they haven’t responded to your first message.
 Two things to be aware of:

-• Unlike first-time Broadcast components and audiences which are recalculated for each Broadcast run, reminders are based on the components and audience at the time of the original broadcast they relate to and not the current date.
+• Unlike first-time broadcast components and audiences which are recalculated for each broadcast run, reminders are based on the components and audience at the time of the original broadcast they relate to and not the current date.

 • For Surveys, reminders are only sent to people who haven’t submitted a survey response.